 This article was posted on Tuesday, January 10th, 2006 at 11:36 pm and is filed under Countries & Cultures, Holidays Around the World, Martin Luther King Day, Martin Luther King Jr., People, Rosa Parks, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Martin Luther King, Jr. Holiday – Celebrated the Third Monday in January”

 January 22nd, 2010 at 4:46 pm

 Why Linfield holds class on Martin Luther King jr Day I don’t quite understand, this is a federally recognized holiday